 After execute this runas command you will be asked to enter the password of the account.

-This savecred parameter is not recommended, because password is stored in credential manager of this profile and
+This savecred parameter is not recommended, because username and password is stored in the windows credential manager of this profile and

-can used to execute every application with credentials of the administrator from the standard user account with this profile.
+can used to execute every program with credentials of the administrator from the standard user account of this profile.

 Better storing the credentials for each program separate, instead of using runas savecred.